nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 **API** : [`Ui.java`](../src/main/java/seedu/ggist/ui/Ui.java)

-The `UI` consists of a `MainWindow` that is made up of parts such as `CommandBox`, `ResultDisplay`,`TaskListPanel`, `StatusBarFooter` and `BrowserPanel`.These UI parts inherit from the abstract `UiPart` class ,and they can be loaded using the `UiPartLoader`.
+The `UI` consists of a `MainWindow` that is made up of parts such as `CommandBox`, `ResultDisplay`,`TaskListPanel`, `StatusBarFooter` and `Listingheader`.These UI parts inherit from the abstract `UiPart` class ,and they can be loaded using the `UiPartLoader`.

 The `UI` component uses JavaFx UI framework.
 The layout of these UI parts are defined in matching `.fxml` files which are in the `src/main/resources/view` folder.<br>